Office of Institutional Effectiveness Assessment

 Emporia State University's mission is to prepare students for lifelong learning, rewarding careers, and adaptive leadership.
 The 2015-2025 strategic plan The Adaptive University includes five goals 1) Pursue distinctive initiatives in curricula and programs; 2) Develop the university’s capacity for adaptive leadership consistent with the Kansas Leadership Center framework; 3) Enhance the competitive role of Kansas by enrolling, retaining, and graduating students ready for life and career; 4) Create and support sustainable innovation and growth; and 5) Become a model for diversity, equity, and inclusion.
 The university is a complex organization with many operational units contributing, directly and indirectly, to ensure that students meet their higher education learning goals.
 Measuring the effectiveness of fulfilling these goals by assessing the quality of student learning experiences provides the decision-making data necessary to achieving success.

-Assessing student learning with the goal of continuously improving the quality of their learning experiences is essential in effecting an institution-wide culture of adaptive change.
+Assessing student learning with the goal of continuously improving the quality of their learning experiences is essential to an institution-wide culture of adaptive change.
 These learning experiences occur systematically in a multi-contextual learning environment (classroom, online, co-curricular, etc.).
 Intentionally adapting students' learning experiences is necessary to adequately prepare them for success in an innovative and dynamic world.
 This requires strategic decision-making informed by a quality assessment of student learning effectiveness.
-The Office of Institutional Effectiveness uses the National Institute for Learning Outcomes Assessment (NILOA) Transparency Framework as its guide for evaluating the extent to which Emporia State University makes evidence of student learning readily accessible and potentially useful and meaningful to various audiences.
+The Office of Institutional Effectiveness uses the National Institute for Learning Outcomes Assessment (NILOA) Transparency Framework as its guide for evaluating the extent to which Emporia State University makes evidence of student learning readily accessible, useful, and meaningful to various audiences.

 Student Learning Outcomes (SLO) Statements exist for all learning environments.

 Academic degree programs have defined student learning outcomes as shown on the Student Learning Outcomes webpage, on the degree specific websites, and in various publications.
 The curriculum map lists program level student learning outcomes and the required courses that contribute to students' competently learning the content knowledge, skills, competencies, and practices specific to the degree program.
 Course level student learning outcomes are listed on every syllabus.
-An example for the Probability and Statistics mathematics MA380 course is shown (course syllabus).
+An example for the Abstract Algebra mathematics MA425 course syllabus is shown.
 The syllabus serves to inform students of the course expectations and identifies how each course serves to educate the student towards having the knowledge, skills, and values required for their degree program of study.
-Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and use this system to continuously confirm that academic programs are current.
-The faculty is available to visit about program-specific student learning outcomes and students are encouraged to proactively engage in their knowledge and understanding of how academic programming is designed and improved upon.
+Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and to ensure academic programs are current.
+Faculty members are available to visit about program-specific student learning outcomes, and students are encouraged to proactively engage in their knowledge and understanding of how the curriculum is designed and improved upon.